mazun/SlackStream/README.md

 ## Features

-- Everything shown in a single window
+- All messages of any channnel and any team are shown in a single column
 - Multi-platform.
 Runs in Windows, Mac and Linux
-- Multiple teams supported
+- Open a channel in official slack client by clicking channel name
-- Select one channel to focus on it
+- Many features you can use in official client are implimented
-- Smooth transition between Slack Stream and the official client
+  - Posting messages
-- Message posting
+  - Emoji and username completion
-- Easily input emojis
+  - Reaction by posting +:some-emoji: or by clicking existing reaction
-- Web sites and images thumbnailed
+  - etc

 ## Download